Best Life Insurance Riders to Recommend Across Different Life Stages

 Enhanced Cash Value or Guaranteed Cash Value Riders

-These riders provide more stable and sometimes faster cash value growth.
-Seniors like the clarity and predictability, especially when using life insurance as part of an estate strategy or to cover final expenses.
+Provide more stable and sometimes faster cash value growth.
+Seniors value the clarity and predictability, especially when using life insurance as part of an estate strategy or to cover final expenses.

 Estate Protection Rider

-This rider is useful when policies are owned by trusts.
-It temporarily increases the death benefit to help avoid estate tax issues.
-It is a niche recommendation, but extremely valuable for clients who have complex estate structures.
+Useful when policies are owned by trusts.
+This rider temporarily increases the death benefit to help avoid estate tax issues.
+It's a niche recommendation, but extremely valuable for clients with complex estate structures.

-The PUA rider allows clients to buy additional small amounts of permanent insurance.
-This increases both cash value and death benefit efficiently.
-Seniors who want to leave a larger legacy for children or grandchildren tend to appreciate this option, especially when they still have available liquidity.
+The PUA rider allows clients to buy additional small amounts of permanent insurance, increasing both cash value and death benefit efficiently.
+Seniors who want to leave a larger legacy for children or grandchildren tend to appreciate this option — especially when they still have available liquidity.

 Avoiding Rider Overload